How Does QR Code work?

 • Dynamic QR codes are more actionable because they mean you can change the content even post-generation.
 They tend to collect little data for a bounce to a more significant page, as slight as a link.
 Dynamic QR codes are something you can see, as they will be traceable, and you can update them immediately.

-• Business entities usually want dynamic QR codes to ensure better control and flexibility in tracking scans, including the chance to alter the destination without issuing new codes.
+Business entities usually want dynamic QR codes to ensure better control and flexibility in tracking scans, including the chance to alter the destination without issuing new codes.
+With IMQRScan, dynamic QR codes let you update the destination link anytime and track scans by time/location/device.

 Modern Business Strategies: The Power of QR Codes